amolpawar14/ATLIQ-S-SALES-PERFORMANCE-ANALYSIS/README.md

 ### Tools & Technique's Used

-** MS Excel : The primary tool used for data analysis and report creation.
+* MS Excel : The primary tool used for data analysis and report creation.
+*🔹Pivot Tables: Used for summarizing, analyzing, exploring, and presenting data.
+*🔹Power Query: Utilized for data connection and transformation.
+*🔹PowerPivot: Enhanced data analysis and model creation.
+*🔹Data Modeling using DAX Formulas: Implemented for creating complex data models and calculations.